-In an article published by Reuters back in May of this year, the journalist, Ellen Wulfhorst, shared an interview with a trafficking victim, Amy Andrews:
+In an article published by Reuters back in May of this year, the journalist, Ellen Wulfhorst, shared Amy’s story of being trafficked as a teen:

 "She spun in and out of her abusive family home into the child welfare system, starting when she was 10 years old.
 By 14, she was selling sex on Hollywood’s Sunset Boulevard, working for traffickers who exploited her naïveté and need for attention.

 “Nobody wanted me.
 This set me up to be vulnerable and needy,” Amy told Reuters.
 “These predators know all the signs and look for them.

 Traffickers can tell that you’re the kid who doesn’t have any family,” shared Andrews.

 Their strategy is shamelessly simple.

 Children need love.
 They are hard-wired to thrive within secure attachment to a primary caregiver.
 When this is missing, or when trust has been broken by violence or neglect, children will naturally seek out connection and intimacy from another source.

 Traffickers prey on this need for affection and belonging.